PLACES TO VISIT IN JODHPUR

 This gate is the sign of victory over the wars with Bikaner and Jaipur.
 It was built by Maharaja Man Singh.

-This gate has the iron spikes to stop the rambling elephants of the enemies.
+Next, this gate has the iron spikes to stop the rambling elephants of the enemies.
 Maharaja Maldeo built this gate.

 DODH KANGRA POL